 To find a Collaborative Lawyer go to:

-The Relationships Australia South Australia Collaborative Practice Group members charge a fixed rate as per below.
+The Relationships Australia SA Collaborative Practice Group members charge a fixed rate as per below.

 Other sources for finding a Collaborative Practice trained lawyer are:

 Relationships Australia SA Family Dispute Resolution Practitioners are available to assist in private collaborative practice and/or to mediate private lawyer negotiations.

 This is a process where your Family Dispute Resolution Practitioners will make an assessment of the appropriateness of offering this additional service.